 The DEM Primary On - Call person will monitor weather forecasts.
-If the NWS predicts that temperatures will be above 90 degrees the following actions will be taken:
+If the NWS predicts that the HEAT INDEX will be above 95 degrees the following actions will be taken:

-- The DEM designee will notify the DEM Director and the Office of Homelessness Prevention and Intervention Office. - The DEM designee will ensure readiness plans for the vulnerable populations are in place. - An event in WebEOC will be created for situational awareness and documentation. - The DEM designee will activate the Office of Homelessness Prevention and Intervention 2018 Weather plan: - The DEM PIO will provide information on Heat Preparedness to local media. - Will coordinate the Notification local media, provide updates on social media, and notify all organizations that work with people experiencing homelessness through the Office of Homelessness Prevention and Intervention. - o Emergency Weather Sheltering Operations will begin. (refer to Annex A) - Watering/Cooling stations will be established - The Compassionate Caravan will be activated to offer free rides to shelter locations. - o Encourage the use of Public Air Conditioned Facilities.
+- The DEM designee will notify the DEM Director and the Office of Homelessness Prevention and Intervention Office. - The DEM designee will ensure readiness plans for the vulnerable populations are in place. - The DEM designee will post in the Significant Events Board in WebEOC for situational awareness and documentation. - The DEM designee will notify Lextran of Phase 1 activation. - The DEM PIO will provide information on Heat Preparedness to local media.